Efficient Wrong-Way Risk Modelling for Funding Valuation Adjustments: Numerical results

 As expected, under stressed market conditions, like in Section~\ref{sec:numericalResultsError}, the sensitivity approximation error increases.
 More caution must thus be taken in this case, yet the tendency of the WWR sensitivity is well captured by the approximation.
 Especially the IR deltas are performing well, with maximum errors of around 2.5\%.
 The IR vega error increases to 10\%.
 For the credit sensitivities and the cross-gammas, the sensitivity approximation errors increase.
 As credit risks are more challenging to hedge due to limited liquidity in some of the credit markets, this is less of an issue.

-The main advantage of the sensitivity approximation lies in the speed of the calculations.
-Especially for the IR deltas, a significant amount of computation time can be saved by using the approximation.
+The approximation allows for efficient sensitivity calculations.
+For example, for the IR deltas this efficiency becomes apparent.
 For the benchmark method, for each pillar on the yield curve, a new Monte Carlo simulation would need to be undertaken.
-Due to the semi-analytic nature of the Gaussian approximation, these extra simulations are avoided.
+Due to the semi-analytic nature of the Gaussian approximation, these extra simulations are not required.
 This speed-up in computing the WWR sensitivities can give an institution an edge over the rest of the market when setting up hedging positions.